KasperKnop/WEB1/docs/04-first-project.md

 ## Submission📤

 This is an **individual assignment**.
 The deadline can be found on itslearning.
+Hand in before the deadline to get feedback on your assignment.

 You must host your website using **GitHub Pages** and **submit a link to your site** using the **handin slot on itslearning**.